MosheBerman/MBCalendarKit/README.md

 MBCalendarKit is a calendar control written in Objective-C with modern best practices and Swift interoperability in mind.

-It offers a flexible calendar control, with support for  any valid `NSLocale` or `NSCalendar`, and offers an API to customize the calendar cells.
+It offers a flexible calendar control, with support for displaying any calendar system supported by `NSCalendar`.
+It also includes an API to  customize the calendar cells.
 It also ships with a prebuilt view controller, inspired by the original iOS calendar.

 ## Features
 - Interactive Calendar Control